florob95/node-grpc/README.md

-# Node.js TypeScript Starter Kit
+# Node.js GRPC

-This project is a starter kit for Node.js applications written in TypeScript.
-It includes several scripts to facilitate development, building, and running the server.
+This project is a starter kit for Node.js with GRPC.

 ## Prerequisites